 In April 2011 Mainfreight made its largest acquisition with the €110.0m acquisition of Europe based (Netherlands) Wim Bosman Group.
 The European operations have now been rebranded as Mainfreight.

-The following information was extracted from Mainfreight Limited's half year results, released on 12 November 2025:
+The following information was extracted from Mainfreight Limited's Full year results, released on 28 May 2026

 Commentary

-• An interim dividend of 85 cents per share has been set by the Directors.
+• A final dividend of 87.0 cents per share has been authorised by the Board of Directors, payable on 17 July 2026.

 Disclaimer: This section is provided as general information only.
 It is not intended as a substitute for legal or professional advice to company directors and officers or investors.
 NZX Limited disclaims any liability arising from the use of this information.